benchuk/SmartHomeDIY_Docs/src/Developers.md

 # system layout

-Controlling you home is done via your phone browser or any other browser throw a wep application.
+Controlling you home is done via a web application from your phone browser or any other browser.
 The web application is hosted on a Raspberry Pi station, running nodejs. nodejs 'talks' to a serial bluetooth attached to the Raspberry Pi GPIOs the Serial Bluetooth sends the data to an arduino station gateway which dispatches the messages to